Ariana Grande Lookalike Jami Alix Flooded With Comments Comparing Her To The Singer

 “Read the article.
 You look so much better than A.G.!
 At least in my eyes for sure,” one individual exclaimed in the comments of the post.

-A second chimed in: “You look more like Ariana than Ariana looks like Ariana.”
+A second chimed in, “You look more like Ariana than Ariana looks like Ariana.”

 “Gorgeous shot!
 You look so much like Ariana Grande,” a third added.